markh2024/VirtualEnv_Creator_with_cpp/README.md

 The general idea was to make  creating virtual environments for python3 coding  dead simple so that  you dont break installations
 Its target is  for Debian Linux  systems  (Bookworm)  Version 12

+All done with open source

+There  you go ,  It can be done !!

 This allows  you to use pip3 to install packages as you used to be able to do

 ## virtual_env.h